flavienbwk/book-devops/eng/README.md

 [^PalantirApolloWhitepaper]: Palantir. [_Palantir Apollo Whitepaper_](https://www.palantir.com/assets/xrfr7uokpv1b/2MqgGhNYSZRmkYnnRAOi2E/0f8787169349fade4d6d9a9e5bb3c9fe/PalantirApolloWhitePaper.pdf).
 2022.

-[^Scientific CouncilSPF]: "(The Scientific Council) assists Public Health France in its mission of contributing to the development and implementation of national and European public health policies.". _santepubliquefrance.fr_.
+[^ScientificCouncilSPF]: "(The Scientific Council) assists Public Health France in its mission of contributing to the development and implementation of national and European public health policies.". _santepubliquefrance.fr_.
 2022.

 [^WishesCEMA]: Wishes from Army Chief of Staff Thierry BURKHARD. ["...leaders must adapt to the acceleration of our world if necessary by taking calculated risks."](https://www.defense.gouv.fr/ema/actualites/voeux-du-chef-army-staff).
 2022.